Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

-Figure~\ref{fig:IOspatial}(b) shows $G_{x_{\mathrm{out}}}$ for disturbances with $(\omega=0,\lambda_{z}=1.5)$ and $(\omega=0.4,\lambda_{z}=3)$.
-The gain associated with the steady perturbations begins to grow in the latter half of the recirculation zone, especially near the reattachment location.
-In contrast, unsteady perturbations with $\omega = 0.4$ exhibit significant amplification throughout the separation zone.
-This observation suggests that the separation zone plays a critical role in the amplification of unsteady flow fluctuations.
+Figure~\ref{fig:IOspatial}(b) shows \tc{black}{the dependence of $G_{x_{\mathrm{out}}}$ on $x_{\mathrm{out}}$ for upstream} disturbances with $(\omega=0,\lambda_{z}=1.5)$ and $(\omega=0.4,\lambda_{z}=3)$.
+The gain associated with the steady fluctuations begins to grow in the latter half of the recirculation zone, especially near the reattachment location.
+In contrast, unsteady perturbations with $\omega = 0.4$ experience significant amplification throughout the separation zone.
+This observation suggests that the separation zone plays a critical role in the amplification of unsteady fluctuations.